Scalability in a digital project illustration.

 Frontend Architecture

 In a scalable web application, the frontend’s efficiency entirely depends on the reliability of the backend.
-However, a few techniques allow strengthening the front side of your app.
-In particular, Content Delivery Network enables delivering heavy content to multiple locations via numerous servers.
+However, Content Delivery Network enables delivering heavy content to multiple locations via numerous servers.
 Thus, the end-users will be satisfied with the loading speed regardless of where the requests come from.

 Backend Architecture